These 5 Healthy Habits Could Add At Least 10 Years To Your Life, New Study Suggest

 — Harvard University (@Harvard) April 30, 2018

-Only eight percent of Americans are currently following the healthy habits underlined in the study, research co-author Dr. Meir Stampfer, a professor of medicine at Harvard, told CNN.
+Only 8 percent of Americans are currently following the healthy habits underlined in the study, research co-author Dr. Meir Stampfer, a professor of medicine at Harvard, told CNN.

 The research highlights that these simple changes in our daily routine require a minimal effort and are easy to adhere to.
 For instance, it only takes 30 minutes of brisk walking a day to meet the moderate exercise demand and reap the longevity benefits associated with regular exercise.

-Similarly, moderate drinking translates into a one-drink per day limit for women and a daily alcohol intake of maximum two drinks for men.
+Similarly, moderate drinking translates into a one drink per day limit for women and a daily alcohol intake of maximum two drinks for men.
 Furthermore, the research defined healthy body weight as having a Body Mass Index score between 18.5 and 24.9.

 In addition, a diet was considered healthy if it managed to score in the top 40 percent of the Healthy Eating Index, which assesses people’s diet based on the consumption of vegetables, fruit, whole grains, beans, fish, poultry, and healthy-fat sources, such as olive oil and nuts.